-5. All readers of the proposal will be invited to the Defense of Proposal as voting members.
-An Examining Committee will consist of no fewer than four (quorum).

-6. One member of the Examining Committee, who is not the student's Advisor or Co-Advisor, will be asked by the Graduate Coordinator to Chair the Proposal Defense.

-7. The Defense of Proposal begins with a brief statement by the student (no more than 15 minutes).
+- 5. All readers of the proposal will be invited to the Defense of Proposal as voting members.
+An Examining Committee will consist of no fewer than four (quorum). - 6.
+One member of the Examining Committee, who is not the student's Advisor or Co-Advisor, will be asked by the Graduate Coordinator to Chair the Proposal Defense.
+The defence report form is located on the department website: http://anthropology.utoronto.ca/resources/forms/graduateforms/ - 7.
+The Defense of Proposal begins with a brief statement by the student (no more than 15 minutes).
 The Examining Committee may then ask questions arising from the proposal to determine whether the student is prepared to undertake the research.
 At the end of questioning, the members of the Examining Committee vote to pass, conditionally pass, or fail the proposal.
-The result of the defense and the names of the Thesis Supervisor and Core Committee are recorded on the PhD Proposal Defense Result form, which must be returned to the Graduate Office after the original defense.

-8. A conditional pass refers to minor modifications and clarification of textual material or research methods.
+The result of the defense and the names of the Thesis Supervisor and Core Committee are recorded on the PhD Proposal Defense Result form, which must be returned to the Graduate Office immediately after the defense. - 8.
+A conditional pass refers to minor modifications and clarification of textual material or research methods.
 Modifications must be circulated to the Core Committee by a set deadline no more than 2 months after the defense date.
 The Supervisor must report the results to the Graduate Office within one month after circulation.
-The circulation and reporting dates must be set at the original defense, and indicated on the PhD Proposal Defense Result form.

-9. If there are two or more votes to fail the proposal, the Defense will be adjourned.
-The student will have the option to revise the proposal and try again.

-10. If at the second attempt, there are two or more votes to fail the proposal, it will be deemed unsatisfactory progress and the student will be required to withdraw.
+The circulation and reporting dates must be set at the original defense, and indicated on the PhD Proposal Defense Result form. - 9.
+If there are two or more votes to fail the proposal, the Defense will be adjourned.
+The student will have the option to revise the proposal and try again. - 10.
+If at the second attempt, there are two or more votes to fail the proposal, it will be deemed unsatisfactory progress and the student will be required to withdraw.